celo-org/docs/blog/03-3-23-A-smart-contract-for-selling-magazine-on-celo-blockchain/magazine-tutorial-sage.md

     );
 ```

- In this tutorial, the first event is named `unpublishMagazineEvent` and takes a single parameter magazineId of type uint256.
+ In this smart contract, the first event is named `unpublishMagazineEvent` and takes a single parameter magazineId of type uint256.
 This event will be used to emit when a magazine is unpublished or removed from the contract, and the magazineId parameter provides the identifier of the magazine that was unpublished.

-The second event is named `createMagazineEvent` and takes four parameters: image of type string, name of type string, edition of type string, and price of type uint.
+ The second event is named `createMagazineEvent` and takes four parameters: the `image` of type `string`, `name` of type `string`, `edition` of type `string`, and `price` of type `uint`.
 This event is emitted when a new magazine is created in the contract or any contracts that inherit from it.
-The parameters provide information about the magazine that was created, including its image, name, edition, and price.
+The parameters provide information about the magazine that was created including its `image`, `name`, `edition`, and `price`.

 Next, we add our struct.